jramkiss/jramkiss.github.io/notebook/_posts/2019-07-22-pytorch-basics.md

 ---

 This notebook is targeted at Python programmers who want to get started in PyTorch, and PyTorch users who want a refresher of the basics.
-We will introduce the basics of PyTorch, then compare implementations of linear regression in both Numpy and PyTorch.
+We will introduce the basics of PyTorch and compare implementations of linear regression in both Numpy and PyTorch.
 Finally, we'll fit a simple feed forward neural network to the famous MNIST dataset.

-If you've had some exposure to PyTorch before, you may want to start at the [Linear Regression in PyTorch and Numpy](#linear-regression-in-pytorch-and-numpy) section.
+Each section is designed to be used independent of the previous sections, so if you've had some exposure to PyTorch before, you may want to start at [Intro to Neural Networks in PyTorch](#intro-to-neural-networks-in-pytorch).

 - [PyTorch Basics](#pytorch-basics)
 - [Linear Regression in PyTorch and Numpy](#linear-regression-in-pytorch-and-numpy)